GabrielOnDelphi/Delphi-LightSaber/README.md

 **Filename convention**
 The following filename convention is used in LightSaber libraries:
-- 'c' -> The first letter (c) stands for 'cubic'
+- The first letter (c) stands for 'cubic'
-- 'c' -> The second letter is as follows:
+- The second letter is as follows:
 - 'c' stands for 'core'.
-All other libraries are based on the Core library
+(All other top libraries are based on the Core library)
 - 'v'-> visual component.
 - 'Graph'-> graphic library.
 - 'l' -> Log library.